I. Learning by Design: Principles and Knowledge Processes

 Zapata, G. C. (2022).
 Learning by Design and second language teaching: Theory, research, and practice.
 Routledge.

 II.
 Learning by Design in Trayectos

 Belonging and transformation in Trayectos

 The contents of Trayectos (topics and activities) are tied to the personal experiences of university students in the state of Texas.
 The point of departure is always the learner.
 In all sections of our textbook, we have tried to integrate students’ informal and formal learning through activities that incorporate resources that not only connect closely to who students are (i.e., to their lifeworld, including the community to which they belong), but also reflect their diverse, multidimensional social and cultural backgrounds.
 Also, when we introduce a new topic, we always do it within the realm of learners’ knowledge and experience.
-We invite you to discover the principles of belonging and transformation in these two sections:

 The knowledge processes in Trayectos